php-fig/fig-standards/proposed/http-client/http-client.md

 HTTP Client
 ===========

-This document describes a common interface for requesting HTTP resources.
+This document describes a common interface for sending HTTP requests and receiving HTTP responses.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be